pizza-studio/GachaMetaGenerator/README.md

     - You only need one parameter to specify whether it writes for Genshin or HSR.
       - GI using Yatta.moe API: `./GachaMetaGenerator -GI > ./OUTPUT-GI.json`.
       - HSR using Yatta.moe API: `./GachaMetaGenerator -HSR > ./OUTPUT-HSR.json`
-      - GI using Dimbreath's Repo: `./GachaMetaGenerator -GID > ./OUTPUT-GI.json`.
+      - GID using Dimbreath's Repo: `./GachaMetaGenerator -GID > ./OUTPUT-GI.json`.
       - HSRD using Dimbreath's Repo: `./GachaMetaGenerator -HSRD > ./OUTPUT-HSR.json`
     - The above pipeline commands are proved effective in Bash and ZSH.
 Be careful that some other shells like `nu` may have different pipeline commands.